ReadyTalk/cukefarm/README.md

 * Set the pageObjectMap property of the CukeFarm World _prototype_ to your Page Object Map
     * You must set this on the prototype because Cucumber.js actually instantiates the World itself using a Constructor function
 * Set the CukeFarm World object as the World property on the module exports object
-* In any Step Definition file that needs access to the World, include the line `@World = require('path/to/your/World').World`
+* In any Step Definition file that needs access to the World, include the line `this.World = require('path/to/your/World').World`

 Below is a sample `World.js` file: